Lainbo

 What I Brought#

-The method of obtaining is as follows
+The method to obtain it is as follows

 image

-2. Investment Experience Proof: Two documents issued by Alipay as proof of investment experience, obtained using the "支付宝" App.
-After clicking the last step, Alipay has two sections: asset proof and transaction details, both are required.
+2. Investment experience proof: Two documents issued by Alipay as proof of investment experience, obtained using the "支付宝" App.
+After clicking the last step, Alipay has two sections: asset proof and transaction details; both are required.

-The method of obtaining is as follows
+The method to obtain it is as follows

 image

-3. Tax Records: Used to prove income sources, obtained using the "个人所得税" App, select a time range of one year.
+3. Tax records: Used to prove income sources, obtained using the "个人所得税" App, select a time range of one year.

-The method of obtaining is as follows
+The method to obtain it is as follows

 image

-5. Hong Kong Dollar cash; HSBC does not require a specific amount to be deposited, just some amount, while Bank of China Hong Kong requires a deposit of 1,000 Hong Kong dollars.
+5. Hong Kong dollar cash; HSBC does not require a specific amount to be deposited, just some amount, while Bank of China Hong Kong requires a deposit of 1,000 Hong Kong dollars.

 Appointment#